트립팝 TripopTripop

 • Day 5 (departure): Shinsaibashi shopping + KIX

 This setup catches both prime moments: empty-bamboo Arashiyama in the early morning and lantern-lit Gion at night.
-You also get Osaka's nightlife scene back-to-back on Days 1-2 and a clean exit on Day 5.

 Pre-trip: visa, eSIM, money, transit

-• Money: Japan is still cash-heavy.
-Withdraw yen from any 7-Eleven ATM with a foreign card (110 yen fee, no exchange rate surprises).
-Plan on 5,000-10,000 yen cash per person per day for food and small shops.
-Cards work at hotels and most chain restaurants.
+• Cash: Japan remains cash-heavy.
+Withdraw yen from any 7-Eleven ATM with a foreign card (110 yen fee).
+Budget 5,000–10,000 yen cash per person per day.

 The full plan at a glance